Glad-analytics/mock-census-report/README.md

 📄 File Included
 	•	Mock Census report.docx — Full written report and analysis
   	•	Full Jupyter Notebook with code, analysis and visualisation

 ⸻

 🧩 Key Insights
 	•	Population growth is driven by both natural increase and positive migration.
-	•	Over 30% of residents commute for work or education — justifying a train station.
+	•	Over 30% of residents commute for work or education; justifying a train station.
 	•	Housing capacity is underutilised, indicating no immediate pressure to expand housing stock.
 	•	Rising birth rates and active age distribution (20–45) indicate sustained population growth.
 	•	Infrastructure investment is critical to manage future congestion, waste, and public service demands.